kubesphere/helm-charts/src/qingcloud/gitlab/doc/installation/secrets.md

 GitLab requires a variety of secrets to operate:

 Gitlab Components:

-* Registry authentication certificates
+- Registry authentication certificates
-* SSH Host Keys and Certificates for GitLab Shell
+- SSH Host Keys and Certificates for GitLab Shell
-* Passwords for individual Gitlab services
+- Passwords for individual Gitlab services

-Optional External Services
+Optional External Services:

-* SMTP server
+- SMTP server
-* LDAP
+- LDAP
-* Omniauth
+- Omniauth
-* IMAP for incoming emails (via mail_room service)
+- IMAP for incoming emails (via mail_room service)
+- S/MIME certificate

 Any secret not provided manually will be automatically generated with a random value.
 Automatic generation of HTTPS certificates is provided by Let's Encrypt.